 Who We Are

-We’re a couple of married millennials living in central Indiana.
-Mr. Steward is 34, Ms. Steward is 28, and we both now work for a pharmaceutical company.
-We also have a two-year-old, Bean, who is awfully cute (if we do say so ourselves).
+We’re a married millennial/Gen X couple living in central Indiana.
+Mr. Steward is 35, Ms. Steward is 29, and we both work for a pharmaceutical company.
+We have a three-year-old, Bean, and another little girl, Squidge, due December 2017.
 Our relationship was built on a shared love of all things geeky, specifically gaming both analog and digital, horror movies, and books on every topic under the sun.
 We’re also Christians, and hope that our faith continues to interweave itself into everything that we do.

 Our Story So Far